Don't miss out

 When paired with policy development advice, TA can foster an enabling environment by establishing regulatory frameworks and policies that support innovation in climate technologies and their delivery models.
 This support plays an essential role in achieving UK’s climate goals and fostering resilience in vulnerable regions.

-ICF partners with donors, philanthropies and governments to design and provide diverse, practical TA that addresses barriers to advancing and scaling up climate action.
+ICF partners with donors, philanthropies and governments to design and provide practical TA that addresses barriers to advancing and scaling up climate planning.

 How technical assistance directly influences outcomes